A CHANGING WORLD • • The notions

 Transitions

-• The economic transition: change from an economy driven first by farming, then by manufacturing and last by services to the “new economy” which today aims at more sustainability using digital innovation.
+• the economic transition: change from an economy driven first by farming, then by manufacturing and last by services.

-• The energy transition: progressively giving up fossil fuel and use clean, renewable energies to decarbonise activities.
+• the energy transition: giving up fossil fuel and use clean, renewable energies to decarbonise activities.

-• The agricultural transition: shift from subsistence to intensive, industrial farming and then more sustainable practices like organic farming.
+• the agricultural transition: shift from subsistence to industrial farming and then more sustainable practices like organic farming.

 Development